understanding-gender/understanding-gender.github.io/gender.md

 ^[{-} ![One hundred people's gender role measured along different scales](genderRoles.svg) One hundred people's gender role measured along different scales]

-In ordinary speech *sex* and *gender* are often used interchangeably, and indeed this was the defined meaning until the 1960s.
-More recently though, the term *gender* has been used to refer to social and psychological differences between people.

-Societal expectations have developed based on sex around how people are supposed to appear and act.
+Societal expectations have developed regarding how each sex is supposed to appear and act.
 These are referred to as *gender roles*, and include things like how a person dresses, communicates, behaves, or grooms themselves.
 We could choose to assess each of our hundred people on a scale from *masculine* to *feminine* for each of these things